 MCRP students are expected to stay with the same Faculty Advisor throughout the program.
-In rare circumstances, if you need to change to another Advisor, discuss the change with your current Advisor and secure the approval of the new Advisor before consulting with the MCRP Program Chair for final approval.
-Once that approval is obtained, notify the Graduate Administrator.
-Research Masters students may have the potential for some flexibility if need be, and may similarly contact their Program Chair about the prospect.
+In rare circumstances, if you need to change to another Advisor, options include the following:

+- Discuss the change with your current Advisor and secure the approval of the new Advisor before consulting with the MCRP Program Chair for final approval.
+Once that approval is obtained, notify the Graduate Student Support staff.
+(Research Masters students may have the potential for some flexibility if need be, and may similarly contact their Program Chair about the prospect). - If, for any reason, a student is not comfortable discussing the matter with your current Advisor, you can first discuss a possible change with the Graduate Student Support staff, who can assist with the follow up with the Program Chair.